kimfucious/sakura/README.md

 You'll soon realize, if you haven't already, that this theme relies heavily on the use of includes.

 I've opted to list posts on the `index.html` page as "cards".
+The cards work pretty well and are responsive width-wise; however, they can vary by height, which might bother those with OCD tendencies.

 You can adjust the number of cards/posts on the main page by editing the "paginate:" line in the `_config.yml` file to whatever number you like. _You'll need to reset the server to see this change take place._